-In 2010, God redirected the Gillespies to continue their ministry of Training the Next Generation in the states with Answers in Genesis through 2017.
+In 2010, God redirected the Gillespies to continue their ministry of Training the Next Generation in the states with Answers in Genesis.
 By reading the April 2010 Update, you can get a clearer picture of the vision the Lord has given the Gillespies.

 In July, 2006, we moved to Niamey, Niger, to teach at Sahel Academy during our second term.
 This term in West Africa was 'uneventful' when compared with our first term, but God was still working.
 Some highlights of our time in Niamey stick out in our minds.
 Bob was privileged to be a part of a several large baptismal services at the church in Baneira ...in the middle of a mud hole...Bob led worship at the Niamey English Worship Service a couple of times each quarter and also presented the Word...Lois was also involved with the music by playing the piano both at Sahel Academy and in the English service...we were privileged to see several students come to know the Lord and help in their discipleship...we shared the complete gospel story beginning with Genesis 1:1 with Boubacar and his family and continue to pray for their salvation.
 Bob enjoyed working with the students at Sahel in helping them learn the absolute and foundational truth of God's Word no matter what subject he taught.

 Lois believes that God placed her at Sahel Academy "For Such a Time as This" to help with the technology needs as they moved into a new Media Center and established a new Computer Lab that allows students to participate in online education.

 Our first term in West Africa was unusually eventful and consisted of the following:

 In July, 2001, we moved to Cote d'Ivoire to teach at International Christian Academy (ICA; www.ica-ed.org).